 Most students completing this program do so in their own classroom.
 If you are not currently teaching in a classroom, you may need to work with a host teacher to complete your practicum activities as a guest in their classroom.
-The host teacher (HT) is the cooperating teacher in the school who has invited you to participate in his or her classroom.
-He or she has an experienced teacher and has, in most instances, has experience mentoring candidates like you.
+The host teacher (HT) is the cooperating teacher in the school who has invited you to participate in their classroom.
+They are an experienced teacher and have, in most instances, experience mentoring candidates like you.
 You should remember that you are a guest in the HT’s classroom and school and should always behave accordingly.

 The following is a list of the kinds of items you should consider as you enter your assigned school(s).
 Always consult with your school for its specific policies or if you have questions: